lptolik/lptolik.github.io/_pages/cv.md

 Work experience
 ======
+**09.2025-now** Modeler, InSysBio UK\
+QSP modeling, virtual populations, PopPK/PD.

-**08.2022-now** Senior Computational Biologist in Biological Systems Group in the Okinawa Institute of Science and Technology.\
+**08.2022-08.2025** Senior Computational Biologist in Biological Systems Group in the Okinawa Institute of Science and Technology.\
 Analysis of multi-omics data from various environmental and host-related microbial communities.
 Development of new approaches for the mechanistic understanding of the principles guiding microbial community evolution.

-**11.2015-now** Senior Researcher in the Laboratory of Molecular and Ion Physics in the Moscow Institute of Physics and Technology.\
+**11.2015-04.2022** Senior Researcher in the Laboratory of Molecular and Ion Physics in the Moscow Institute of Physics and Technology.\
 Development of computational infrastructure for collection, storage, retrieval and analysis of the brain tumor tissue fragments molecular profiles obtained with